openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 ~~~~~~~~~~~~~~~~~~~~~
 1. Create the Parameter File
 ::::::::::::::::::::::::::::
-As in the case of "Multi Master Node", add "helm_installation_script_path" as a
+As in the case of "Multi Master Node", add ``helm_installation_script_path`` as
-KeyValuePairs to the definition of
+a KeyValuePairs to the definition of
 `Explanation of the parameters for deploying a Kubernetes cluster`_.
 In addition, you should include KeyValuePairs in the json file.

-2. Check the Instantiation Operations result
+2. Check Results of Instantiation Operations
 ::::::::::::::::::::::::::::::::::::::::::::
 Verify that Helm has been successfully installed.
 As in the case of "Multi Master Node", make sure that VIM with extra field is